Counseling Home The W&M Blog Counseling Skills in a Therapeutic Relationship

 22 Jan

 The American Counseling Association (ACA) defines counseling as the process of building therapeutic relationships that help individuals reach goals in their mental health, education and/or careers.
 Counseling is a collaborative partnership between counselor and client, in which the client can be an individual, couple, family or group.
-It is typical for counselors to engage with more than one type of client over the course of their careers.1
+It is typical for counselors to engage with more than one type of client over the course of their careers.1 This includes work in contexts such as Clinical Mental Health Counseling, Military and Veterans Counseling and School Counseling.

 While all counselor-client relationships may strive for similar big-picture goals, each type of relationship has specific characteristics and desired outcomes: